Base64 to URL

 Payload shape

-Base64 needs a filename and content type to become a useful URL.
+Base64 needs decoding, a filename, and a content type to become a useful URL.

 A raw encoded string does not tell the next API what the file is.
-Send the encoded content with filename, content type, expiry, and metadata.
+Decode it into bytes, attach the correct filename and content type, then upload those bytes as the multipart `file` field.

 01